Yusef Khan

-Yusef Khan is a fictional character from the BBC soap opera EastEnders, played by Ace Bhatti.
-Yusef is the father of Afia Khan (Meryl Fernandes) and former husband of Zainab Masood (Nina Wadia).
+Dr. Yusef Khan is a fictional character from the BBC soap opera EastEnders, played by Ace Bhatti.
+Yusef is the father of Afia Khan (Meryl Fernandes) and former husband of established character, Zainab Masood (Nina Wadia).
 He appears from 23 November 2010.
 Described as strong-willed, he arrives as Walford's new general practitioner.
 He departed on 26 December 2011, following the end of his domestic abuse storyline with his wife Zainab Masood (Nina Wadia) in which he served as the show's main antagonist.
 Bhatti was voted "Best Newcomer" at the TV Quick awards and for "Best Storyline" for destroying the Masoods.